wavecnct/docs/pages/advanced/single-sign-on-sso-integration.md

 ## Confirming Domains

 Organizations can have more than one domain, including subdomains.
 Organization admins can request to add or remove domains to their organization at any time.
-You’ll need to contact support to make a change to the list of authorized domains.
+You will need to contact support to make a change to the list of authorized domains.

 ## SAML - What We Need